-After Frantisek Jáích died, in 1987, his son Bedrich Thurz has continued taking care of the garden and has taken up further enlargements, in all ways respecting the atmosphere of the site as it has been from origin.
+After in 1987 Frantisek Jáích had died, his son Bedrich Thurz took care of the garden He also took up further enlargements, in all ways respecting the atmosphere of the site as existed from the beginning.

-Currently the garden can be visited by the public without paying any admission.
-It has a small parking place and a kiosk to buy drinks and souvenirs.
+Currently the garden is managed by Frantisek Jáich's granddaughter and her husband.
+It can be visited by the public in the weekends without paying any admission.
+The site has a small parking place.

 * Pavel Konečný and Šimon Kadlčák, Atlas spontánního umění (Atlas of spontaneous art), Prague, 2016 (ISBN 978-80-906599-1-9). p.
 227-229

 * More pictures on the Racjenet website

 * Article by Radek Labarzewski on his weblog Znalezienie, reporting a visit to the garden in 2017